 Pastors, professors, professionals, and mission leaders rely on print, Western systematic theologies, propositional preaching, individualistic approach to communication and learning.

-Proper accreditation for informal oral transformational learning that does not rely purely on reading references, taking written exams, and writing papers, is practically non-existent.
+Proper accreditation for informal oral transformational learning, which does not rely purely on reading references, taking written exams, and writing papers, is practically non-existent.

 Our Ultimate Task: Retool 21st Century Leaders